-The Board Risk Committee is charged with the responsibility of monitoring the Group's major risk exposures and the steps taken by senior management to monitor and control the exposures.
-Supporting the Board Risk Committee is the Risk Management Committee of senior management, which is chaired by the Chief Risk Officer and Group Actuary.
-The purpose of the Risk Management Committee is to review, evaluate, and on certain matters, approve those aspects of the Group's operations and activities which have the potential to have an impact on its risk position, including but not limited to Underwriting, Catastrophe, Credit, Reserving, Investment, and Operational risks.
+The BRC is charged with the responsibility of monitoring the Group's major risk exposures and the steps taken by senior management to monitor and control the exposures.
+Supporting the BRC is the MRC which is chaired by the Group Chief Risk Officer.
+The purpose of the MRC is to review, evaluate, and on certain matters, approve those aspects of the Group's operations and activities which have the potential to have an impact on its risk position, including but not limited to Underwriting, Catastrophe, Credit, Reserving, Investment, and Operational risks.
 In addition to these risks, the Committee reviews any risks identified from time to time by the Board of Directors or any enterprise risk assessment of the Group conducted by or on behalf of the Committee, the Group's Internal Audit Department or any third party, e.g., a rating agency.
-The Risk Management Committee reports on these activities on a semi-annual basis to the Board Risk Committee.
+The MRC reports on these activities on a semi-annual basis to the BRC.